sukriti2812/Loan-Approval-Prediction/README.md

 The best performing model was Random Forest based on its accuracy and interpretability.

 ## Model Deployment
-The final model was deployed as a web application using Flask framework.
-The user can input the necessary details, and the model would predict the likelihood of the loan applicant defaulting.
+The final model was deployed as a web application using Streamlit.
+The user can input the necessary details, and the model would predict the likelihood of the loan approval.

 # Conclusion
-The loan prediction model developed in this project has an accuracy of 80% in predicting loan defaults.
+The loan prediction model developed in this project has an accuracy of 80% in predicting loan approvals.
 The model can be used by banks and financial institutions to assess the creditworthiness of loan applicants and make informed lending decisions.